 Pet-Friendly Accommodation Along the Pacific Highway

 It’s a long drive from Sydney to Southeast Queensland, especially in holiday traffic.
-If you’d prefer to stay somewhere around the halfway point, check out these pet-friendly accommodation options…
+If you’d prefer to stay somewhere around the halfway point (or earlier), check out these pet-friendly accommodation options…

 Note: This post contains affiliate links, which means I may receive commission if you make a purchase using the links.
 See my full disclaimer.